7 Stages of Ego Death

 Stage 1 — Spiritual Awakening

 In the first stage of ego death, we begin to “wake up” to life.
 Our process of spiritual awakening might be triggered by a life crisis, a tragedy, a chronic illness, or simply the natural process of soulful maturing.
 When we experience a spiritual awakening, we begin to search for more depth in life.
 Often, we ask big questions such as “what is my purpose?” “what is the meaning of life?” and “what happens after death?”
-Spiritual awakenings are triggered by the sensation that something profound is missing in life, and are accompanied by the feelings of depression and anxiety.
+Spiritual awakenings are triggered by the sensation that something profound is missing in life and are accompanied by feelings of depression and anxiety.

 Stage 2 — The Dark Night of the Soul

 The Dark Night of the Soul is inseparable from the spiritual awakening process.
 When we experience the Dark Night, we become extremely conscious of our separation from ourselves, other people and the Divine.
 The Dark Night of the Soul is a period when we feel utterly lost, lonely and isolated from others.
 It is the accumulation or culmination of our suffering.
 Deep down, we know something has to drastically change in our life, but we don’t know what or where to look.
 Read more about the Dark Night of the Soul.

 Eventually, after experiencing a spiritual awakening and Dark Night of the Soul, we stumble into the field of spirituality.
 We start experimenting with different spiritual practices and find that some alleviate our suffering.
 We become obsessed with reducing the suffering we have been carrying and explore many different fields such as energy healing, zen, yoga, astrology, mysticism, etc.